 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

 This is an excellent record for adjusting tracking weight, VTA, azimuth and the like.
 Classical music is really the ultimate test for proper turntable/arm/cartridge setup (and evaluation).
 A huge and powerful recording such as this quickly separates the men from the boys stereo-wise.
 Recordings of this quality are the reason there are $10,000+ front ends in the first place.
 You don’t need to spend that kind of money to play this record, but if you do, this is the record that will show you what you got for your hard-earned money.

 Ideally you would want to work your setup magic at home with this record, then take it to a friend’s house and see if you can achieve the same results.
 I’ve done this sort of thing for years.
 Sadly, not so much anymore; nobody I know can play records like these the way we can.
 Playing and critically evaluating records all day, every day, year after year, you get pretty good at it.
 And the more you do it, the easier it gets.

 Properly set VTA is especially critical on this record, as it is on most classical recordings.
-The smallest change will dramatically affect the timbre, texture and harmonic information of the strings, as well as the rest of instruments of the orchestra.
+The smallest change will dramatically affect the timbre, texture, and harmonic information of the strings, as well as the rest of the instruments of the orchestra.